ml-and-ds-papers-on-the-go/andre-ye.github.io/english/winter/textbook-notes/chapter-3.md

   - It can be more reductive than complex because it shuts down the meanings truly contained in a text.

 ## A Note on Persuasive Interpretations
 > "Well, that's my interpretation."
-"It's a poem, so I canr ead into it whatever I want."
+"It's a poem, so I can read into it whatever I want."

 - Such is not the goal of literary analysis; the speaker rejects the communal nature of literary analysis.
 - An interpretation that is closed to others has no obligation to the text or to be credible and persuasive.